FlyableDev/FlyableDoc/docs/faq.md

 ### How does Flyable help with back-end development?

 Flyable helps you develop more performant Python code.
-Our benchmarks show that Flyable makes Python code 50x faster while using 80% less memory.
+Our benchmarks show that Flyable makes Python code up to 70x faster while using 80% less memory.

-### How does Flyable help with front-end development?

-What if web front-end development was as easy as building a GUI with Python?
-That’s what Flyable is proposing.
-Flyable comes with a GUI library that enables you to build GUIs that run desktop and in browsers.

 ### How can I connect with the Flyable team/community?